epfml/disco/docs/TASK.md

-# Custom Tasks
+# ML Tasks in Disco

+Disco.js currently allows learning of arbitrary machine learning tasks, where tasks can be defined in three possible ways:

-Disco.js currently provides several pre-defined popular tasks such as [Titanic](../discojs/discojs-core/src/tasks/titanic.ts), [CIFAR-10](../discojs/discojs-core/src/tasks/cifar10.ts), and [MNIST](../discojs/discojs-core/src/tasks/mnist.ts).
-In order to understand how to add your own custom task, we will go over how we would add a new task called `my_new_task` to Disco.js.
+1. **Predefined tasks**: As examples, Disco already hosts several pre-defined popular tasks such as [Titanic](../discojs/discojs-core/src/tasks/titanic.ts), [CIFAR-10](../discojs/discojs-core/src/tasks/cifar10.ts), and [MNIST](../discojs/discojs-core/src/tasks/mnist.ts) among others.
+2. New tasks defined via the [**task creation form**](https://epfml.github.io/disco/#/create), via the Disco web UI, without programming knowledge needed
+3. New **custom tasks**

-## Bringing your model in DisCo.
+## Bringing your ML model to Disco

-You must first bring your model to a TensorFlow JS format, consisting of a TensorFlow.js model file in a JSON format, and an optional weight file in .bin format if you are .
-To do so, you might need to define a new Task for your model.
+To use an existing model in Disco, we first need to convert the model to a TensorFlow JS format, consisting of a TensorFlow.js model file in a JSON format for the neural network architecture, and an optional weight file in .bin format if you want to start from a particular initialization or a pretrained model.

-## My model is a Pytorch model, I want to have it on DisCo
+### My model is a PyTorch model, I want to bring it to Disco

 TensorflowJS provide a [simple conversion API](https://www.tensorflow.org/js/guide/conversion) to bring your PyTorch model to TensorFlowJS.
 You first need to convert your Pytorch model into a Keras model, which is a file stored as an HDF5 model with an .h5 extension, using the [following Pytorch-to-Keras model conversion tool](https://github.com/gmalivenko/pytorch2keras).
 To do so,
 ```python